Blendify/blender-manual/trunk/blender_docs/manual/render/output/video.rst

 =============================

 Once you master the art of 3D animation, you will probably want to share your work with others;
-either on the internet (YouTube, Vimeo, etc) or with family and friends (DVD/Bluray) or even possibly for television broadcast.
+either on the internet (YouTube, Vimeo, etc.) or with family and friends (DVD/Bluray) or even possibly for television broadcast.

 To spare you some disappointment, here are some tips specifically targeted at video preparation.